 Ardennes - Kampfgruppe Peiper

-Three complete German armies were planned to attack the Ardennes region and push all the way towards Antwerpen and Brussel, severing the US allied forces in the South from the British forces in the North.
+Three complete German armies were planned to attack the Ardennes region and push all the way towards Antwerpen and Brussel, cutting the US forces in the South from the British forces in the North.
 This could effectively create a second British Dunkirk and most favorably force the allies to negotiate with the Germans.
 This way the Germans could free up all their forces to assist on the Eastern front and push back the Russians.

 - 1st LSSAH Panzer Division “LSSAH”